This Day In Music: July 3

 July 3, 1981 ~ Indie rock, alternative rock, post-hardcore singer, guitarist, drummer Colin Frangicetto born in Langthorne, Pennsylvania, USA ~ Member of This Day Forward, with whom he recorded four albums.
 Following the band's disbandement co-founded Circa Survive, known best for their 2007 On Letting Go sophomore album

-July 3, 1980 ~ Country singer, songwriter Sarah Buxton, full name Sarh Jane Buxton, born in Lawrence, Kansas, USA ~ Married to guitarist Tom Bukovac since 2009.
+July 3, 1980 ~ Country singer, guitarist, songwriter Sarah Buxton, full name Sarh Jane Buxton, born in Lawrence, Kansas, USA ~ Married to guitarist Tom Bukovac since 2009.
 Released her full-length eponymous Sarah Buxton debut album in 2010.
-Best known for songs such as Innocence, That Kind Of Day, Space, Outside My Window, and Stupid Boy, the latter later notably covered by Keith Urban.
-In-demand songwriter, wrote or co-wrote songs such as Big & Rich's That's Why I Pray, Gary Allan's Piece, the Band Perry's Don't Let Me Be Lonely and Florida Georgia Line's Sun Daze.
-Buxton is also founding member of Skyline Motel
+Best known for songs such as Innocence, That Kind Of Day, Space, Outside My Window, and Stupid Boy.
+The latter would be notably covered by Keith Urban, whose version reached No.3 Billboard Country.
+An in-demand songwriter, Buxton has also written or co-written songs such as Big & Rich's That's Why I Pray, Gary Allan's Piece, the Band Perry's Don't Let Me Be Lonely and Florida Georgia Line's Sun Daze

 July 3, 1980 ~ Frazier Othel Thompson III, commonly known as rapper Trae tha Truth, born in USA ~ Released his full-length Losing Composure solo debut album in 2003.
 Best known for his 2005 single In The Hood featuring Yung Joc.
 Has collaborated with Guerilla Maab, Fat Pat, Rich Boy, Lil' Wayne, Wiz Khalifa, Young Thug, TI, and others